Latest News

 According to the International Energy Agency, supply is expected to exceed demand by 3.85 million barrels a day (bpd) in 2026.
 This is equivalent to around 4% global demand.

 OPEC analysts, however, see a largely balancing market in the coming year.
 This is one of sharpest forecast differences seen in decades.
-The uncertainty about the balance between supply and demand has been exacerbated by China's massive crude stockpiling, which began in April.
-These volumes are not well known by traders, but they are believed to be large, at around 500,000 barrels per day, according to calculations.
+China's massive crude stockpiling has exacerbated the uncertainty about supply-demand.
+These volumes are not well known by traders, but they are believed to be large, at around 500,000 bpd.

 The IEA is more likely to prove correct in the end.
-According to Kpler, the amount of oil being "transported" or "stored" on tankers reached its highest level in recent weeks since April 2020 when consumption plummeted due to COVID-19 locksdowns.
+Kpler data shows that oil transported or stored on tankers reached its highest level in the last few weeks since April 2020 when consumption plummeted due to COVID-19 locksdowns.
 These elevated seaborne inventories suggest that onshore stocks may start to fill soon, adding further downwards pressure on prices.

 The LNG Wave is coming

-The demand for liquefied gas has risen in recent years as Europe seeks to replace the large volumes of Russian pipeline natural gas that it imported prior to Moscow's invasion in Ukraine in 2022.
+The demand for liquefied gas has increased in recent years.
+This is because Europe wants to replace the large volumes of Russian pipeline natural gas that it imported prior to Moscow's invasion in Ukraine in 2022.

-As global export capacity increases, the boom may no longer be profitable for LNG producers or traders.
+As global export capacity increases, the boom may no longer be as profitable for LNG producers and traders.

-According to the IEA's estimates, between 2025 and 2030 the new LNG export capability is expected to increase by 300 billion cubic meters per year.
-This represents a 50% increase.
-Around 45% of this capacity will come from the U.S.
+According to the IEA's estimates, between?2025- 2030, the new LNG export capability is expected to increase by 300 billion cubic meters per year.
+This represents a 50% increase, and around 45% of this capacity will come from the U.S.

-Over the same time period, supply is expected to exceed demand growth.
-This will squeeze producers' margins while offering some relief to consumers in Europe and Asia.
+Over the next few years, supply is expected to exceed demand growth.
+This will squeeze margins for producers and offer some relief to consumers in Europe and Asia.
 The rising price of natural gas in the United States is another problem for producers.

 Still, there are some reasons for optimism among producers.
 LNG prices will continue to fall in 2026, and beyond.
 This power source, which is more competitive than other fuels like oil and coal as they become cheaper, could boost demand.